 Oklahoma law, the tenant can only withhold a maximum of $100.00 from the

-rent - a receipt showing the amount withheld was
+rent - and you must attach the receipt showing the amount withheld was

 the landlord and given the landlord a reasonable time to repair the